 If the public won’t listen to the government, who will it listen to?
 Who is it listening to?

 Something about the caller who asked John McAfee if he wrote early viruses keeps coming back to me.
-He seemed to remember being told something by “some old OSSguy“.
+He seemed to remember being told something by “some old OSS guy“.
 This idea of an unnamed source vaguely remembered is a common feature of discussions where facts are scarce and conjecture runs free.
-It’s a feature of the threads I referenced above.
+It’s a feature of the threads I referenced above about the anti-virus conspiracy.

 That being the case, maybe it’s down to us, as infosec professionals, to be those sources in future.
 Maybe it’s down to us to engage friends and family, to explain how cybercrime works, how it relies on them not protecting themselves, and what to do about it.